 - Does early action make sense?

-Add to this the fact that acceptance rates at highly competitive schools are less than 10%, many schools are under 25%, and even state colleges and universities often admit less than half of applicants.
+Acceptance rates at highly competitive schools are less than 10%, many schools are under 25%, and even state colleges and universities often admit less than half of applicants.
 It can be overwhelming.

 How to choose a college or university